erluko/flowgridviz/README.md

 an EC2-like Linux image in VirtualBox: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/amazon-linux-2-virtual-machine.html

-Checkbox icon was created from scratch in GiMP.
+Checkbox icon and label control icon were created from scratch in GiMP and Inkscape, respectively.

 Gear icon is in the public domain: https://publicdomainvectors.org/en/free-clipart/Tool-options/67662.html